-About 90% of all UMF students receive some form of financial assistance: grants, merit scholarships, federal and state financial aid, loans, UMF scholarships, private scholarships, student employment, and more.
+About 93% of UMF full-time undergraduate degree-seeking students receive some form of financial assistance: grants, merit scholarships, federal and state financial aid, loans, UMF scholarships, private scholarships, student employment, and more.
 We send Financial Aid information to everyone who applies to UMF.

 How to Apply for Financial Aid

 - Complete a Free Application for Federal Student Aid (FAFSA) available from your high school, most public libraries, from the UMF Financial Aid Office, or fill it out online (see Related Link – FAFSA Online).